 - In the ensuing years, the women of the school community created an educational environment of excellence and challenge.
 The school community today acknowledges the pioneering role played by these women in creating a school which won for itself a reputation as a leader in the education of the young.

 - The founding Sisters at Santa Sabina provided for their students an education based on the spirituality and philosophy of Dominic.
 They hoped, as we do today, that the values learnt by the students would be carried beyond the school and that their graduates would be people who, with integrity, independence, courage and creativity would work for justice in the world

-- This year, 2017, we celebrate the 150th anniversary of the arrival of the Dominican Sisters in Australia.
+- In 2017 we celebrated the 150th anniversary of the arrival of the Dominican Sisters in Australia.